Q: Can my wife (husband) go with me?

 A: The cost is FREE for all Veterans.
 You do not need to bring any money, unless you intend to purchase souvenirs.
 The cost for Guardians is $350, paid in advance, which covers airfare and meals for the day.

 Q: Can my son, daughter, grandson, etc. go as a guardian?

 A: Yes!
 We encourage family members to go as guardians.
 He or she must devote the same attention to all Veterans on the trip.
 It may not be a one on one situation with your Veteran.
 Our TOP priority is the safe travel of ALL the Veterans.
 Who will or will not serve as a guardian, and how many guardians will be needed, is the sole responsibility of the Hub Director.

 Q: Can I make a donation to Honor Flight Network?

 A: Buffalo Niagara Honor Flight gratefully accepts donations from anyone EXCEPT World War II Veterans who have not benefited from the experience of an Honor Flight Tour.
 We feel that these Veterans have given enough.
 This is our way of saying "Thank You"!

 Q: How do you decide which Veterans get to go?

-A: Veterans are flown on a "first-come, first-served basis."
-Within the applicants, top priority is A: Veterans are flown on a “first-come, first-served basis.”
+A: Veterans are flown on a “first-come, first-served basis.”
 Within the applicants, top priority is given to WWII veterans and any veteran with a terminal illness.
 Our next priority is to Korean War veterans and then Vietnam veterans.
-(Korean War veterans are encouraged to apply now to get a position on the waiting list).
+(Korean War and Vietnam veterans are encouraged to apply now to get a position on the waiting list).